MicrosoftDocs/azure-video-indexer/azure-video-indexer/manage-multiple-tenants.md

 * There's no ability to share custom models between tenants.

     Make sure there's no business requirement to share custom models.
-* Harder to manage due to multiple Azure AI Video Indexer (and associated Media Services) accounts per tenant.
+* Harder to manage due to multiple Azure AI Video Indexer accounts per tenant.

 > [!TIP]
 > Create an admin user for your system in [the Azure AI Video Indexer developer portal](https://api-portal.videoindexer.ai/) and use the Authorization API to provide your tenants the relevant [account access token](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Get-Account-Access-Token).

 ## Single Azure AI Video Indexer account for all users

 When using this architecture, the customer is responsible for tenants isolation.
-All tenants have to use a single Azure AI Video Indexer account with a single Azure Media Service account.
+All tenants have to use a single Azure AI Video Indexer account.
 When uploading, searching, or deleting content, the customer will need to filter the proper results for that tenant.

 ![Single Azure AI Video Indexer account for all users](./media/manage-multiple-tenants/single-video-indexer-account-for-all-users.png)